liechtym/thetacore-challenge/README.md

 #### I acknowledge that the following are not present because of time constraints:
 - There are no tests
-- Error handling is not implemented besides a basic check when data is posted to the database
+- There is no error handling

 ##### For more updates past the 5 hour mark, see the 7 hour mark branch.